Have you been asked to take a Deductive Reasoning test as part of an upcoming interview process?

 The questions you are likely to encounter during a deductive reasoning test include:

-Some examples of the types of questions you are bound to come across during your deductive assessment can be found below:
+Some examples of deductive reasoning questions you are bound to come across during your deductive assessment can be found below.

 Questions involving syllogisms will include a major premise, minor premise and a logical conclusion: